Lymah123/100-days-of-code/daily-journal.md

 - I added more Routes(CRUD Operations) for the app.
 - I worked on the functionalities.
 - The app is getting ready.
 I can't wait to get to the deployment phase.

+Day 17: 11/12/24

+- I started implementing the backend API for document upload and encryption.
+- I did a lot of troubleshooting while trying to connect the docker container with the API.
+- I read two blogs on Docker with S3, for better understanding and easy debugging.